thecyberdragon/Python-Scripts/cyber_tables_changelog.md

 # Cyber Tables
 ## Changelog

+### 2025-07-11
+Bug: Fixed issue with saving CSVs with commas in the cell contents

 ### 2025-07-07
 Update: open_csv() Ignore errors on string encode if not UTF-8 and trim_excess_columns = True added to function to handle wonky columns with no data
 New: Added function generate_static_column_data() to add in a single value to all tables